eunshi/learn-git/README.md

 # learn-git
-Test repository for git learning purpose
+This is a test repository to learn git collaboration with github.